 Can Wearing Compression Socks Be Harmful?
 We’re Here to Set the Record Straight

-If you’ve considered wearing compression socks, then you probably already know a little something about their claims.
-Fans say that graduated compression therapy can provide relief from swelling, pain and venous disorders in the legs and feet, all without drugs or expensive medical procedures — but are compression socks all they’re cracked up to be?
+If you’ve considered trying compression wear, then you probably already know a little something about their benefits.
+Advocates say that graduated compression therapy can provide relief from swelling, pain and venous disorders in the legs and feet, all without drugs or expensive medical procedures — but skeptics may ask, are compression socks good for you?

 Am I a Good Candidate?